 There’s opportunity to double and sometimes triple your gift to Kids Above All when you work at a company with a matching gift program.
 Check with your human resources office for a matching gift form, and enclose it with your contribution.
 If you have questions, contact Zulma Colon, Vice President of Resource Development, at firstname.lastname@example.org or (773) 867-7350

 If you currently use a Donor Advised Fund to contribute to your favorite causes, add Kids Above All to your gift planning.
 We gratefully accept contributions through several DAF’s including Fidelity, Vanguard, Schwab, and more.
 Contact your DAF administrator and recommend that a contribution be made to Kids Above All.

 Call Elizabeth Teague, Director of Grants, at email@example.com with questions or to discuss your giving options.

 If your estate plans include Kids Above All, please let us know.

 Kids Above All welcomes planned gifts in the form of bequests, life insurance, life estates, charitable remainder trusts, an IRA, 401(k), or 403(b) plan.
 Making a bequest or any other type of planned gift may generate tax benefits to the donor and provide long-term support for the school.
-Please contact Zulma Colon, Director of Donor Relations at (773) 867-7361 to make special arrangements for these types of gifts.
+Please contact Zulma Colon, Vice President of Resource Development, at (773) 867-7361 to make special arrangements for these types of gifts.